Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Results

-Despite these challenges, we tested a surrogate for the fluxes from the FD to the VE model.
-For this purpose, we introduced virtual coarse-level quantities in the FD column, namely, a mass-conservative, coarse-level wetting-phase saturation and a virtual coarse-level pressure, thereby operating on the same dimensionality as the neighbouring VE column and avoiding fine-level resolution.
-However, the Cartesian product structure of the feature space caused the dataset size to grow exponentially with each additional feature, forcing us to adopt only coarsely discretized sampling.
-This proved insufficient, as the coarse representation led to inaccurate flux predictions.
-Crucially, even minor deviations in coupling fluxes resulted in violations of mass conservation.
-Increasing feature refinement did not yield noticeable improvements in predictive accuracy.

-A more careful examination of the flux computation bottleneck revealed that the principal cost arises not from the flux evaluation itself but from the computation of secondary variables, specifically phase densities and viscosities.
-Since the non-wetting phase is modelled as an ideal gas, its secondary variables are inexpensive to compute.
+A more careful examination of the flux computation bottleneck reveals that the principal cost arises not from the flux evaluation itself but from the computation of secondary variables, specifically phase densities and viscosities.
+Since the non-wetting phase, in our case methane, is modelled as an ideal gas, its secondary variables are inexpensive to compute.
 By contrast, the wetting-phase quantities rely on the accurate but computationally intensive IAPWS relations~\cite{IAPWS1997}.
 Because these evaluations are invoked repeatedly for each element in every Newton iteration, the cumulative effort becomes substantial.
 The computation of coupling fluxes, in particular, demands a large number of such evaluations.
-To address this bottleneck, we shifted focus from predicting fluxes directly to constructing data-driven surrogates for density and viscosity.
+To address this bottleneck, we shifted focus to constructing data-driven surrogates for density and viscosity.
 The main inputs for these quantities are pressure and temperature.
 However, as our model is isothermal, temperature can be neglected, leaving the wetting-phase pressure as the sole feature,

+The training data was generated using a classical Latin hypercube sampling method where the range \qtyrange{1e6}{1.8e7}{\pascal}, which is representative for our test cases, was covered by 10000 data points.
 Including higher-order contributions of the pressure, such as squared or cubic terms, did not lead to any meaningful improvement in predictive accuracy.
-Therefore, we retained the simple linear form.
 After training the linear regression models, we obtained the following predictive relations:

 where $\hat{\varrho}_w$ and $\hat{\varrho}_n$ denote the predicted wetting-phase and non-wetting-phase densities, respectively, while $\hat{\mu}_w$ and $\hat{\mu}_n$ denote the corresponding viscosities.
 The gaseous phase viscosity remains constant in our setup, as the viscosity of an ideal gas depends only on temperature and not on pressure~\cite{reid1987}.
 As illustrated in \cref{fig_secondaries}, the surrogates provide an almost perfect match to the target values, achieving $R^2$ values effectively equal to one.
 This strong agreement is expected, as both densities and viscosities display either linear or constant trends within the pressure range relevant to our study, making linear regression particularly suitable.